argha0977/fuse-angular-13-boilerplate/README.md

 Then add route in the newly created module and import necessary modules.

-Add route to the app-routing.ts file.
+Add route to the app-routing.ts file in childern array of Admin routes.

 Add the page to menu in app/mock-api/common/navigation/data.ts file